ericsmallw/simple-blog/README.md

 ```

 With the server running, open a web browser and navigate to `http://localhost:8000`.
 You should see the Simple Blog application running.

+## Access the API
+To Create a post send a post request to the endpoint: localhost:8000/create_post.php
+To Get all posts send a get request to the endpoint: localhost:8000/get_posts.php